 - 1/2 cup chopped walnuts

 - In a bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Stir in vanilla.
 Combine the dry ingredients; add to creamed mixture alternately with pumpkin, beating just until combined.

-- Pour into two greased and floured 9-in. x 5-in. loaf pans.
-Bake at 350° for 65-70 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into two greased and floured 9x5-in. loaf pans.
+Bake at 350° for 65-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing form pans to wire racks to cool completely.

 - For sauce, combine brown sugar, cream, corn syrup and butter in a saucepan.
 Bring to a boil over medium heat, stirring constantly.
 Reduce heat; cook and stir 5 minutes longer.
 Remove from the heat; stir in walnuts and vanilla.
 Serve warm over the cake.
 Yield: 16 servings.

 "We love the flavor of the pound cake.
 We used pecans instead of walnuts here.
 The sauce is to die for!!!"

 "Excellent pound cake - super elicious.
 I subbed 1-1/2 tsp.
 Penzey's pie Spice for the cinnamon, ginger and cloves (Penzey's pie Spice is a fantastic blend of 4 kinds of cinnamon, vanilla sugar, mace, ginger, nutmeg, anise seed and clove).
 I also reduced the sugar to 2-1/2 cups.
 This pound cake had great texture.
 I omitted the walnut sauce since I was taking it to a BBQ potluck and I didn't want to fuss with it after placing it on the buffet table."